 To capitalise on the achievements of BANZARE, plans turned towards the establishment of permanent Australian Antarctic stations that could support scientific research and exploratory work.
 To support this proposal, the Australian government purchased Wilkins' ship the Wyatt Earp.

 Plans were deferred by the onset of World War II.
 But in the years following the war, Australian interest in Antarctica was revived.

-The immediate interest was in Antarctic meteorology and in 1947 a number of reconnaissance flights were conducted over the Southern Ocean but the principal aim was to establish permanent scientific stations on the Antarctic continent.
+As a result of lobbying by Sir Douglas Mawson, in December 1946 an inter-departmental committee recommended that the government commit to future Antarctic expeditions.
+In 1947, a number of reconnaissance flights were conducted over the Southern Ocean.
+However, the principal aim was to establish permanent scientific stations on the Antarctic continent.

-To coordinate preparations for the work an Executive Planning Committee was established in May 1947, with Sir Douglas Mawson as advisor.
-Group Captain Stuart Campbell, who had been in charge of BANZARE flying operations, was appointed chief executive officer of the expedition, which in August 1947 was given the formal title, Australian National Antarctic Research Expedition (ANARE).
-Dr Phillip Law, a physics lecturer from the University of Melbourne, was appointed to plan and organise the scientific program.
+To coordinate preparations for the work, an Executive Planning Committee was established in May 1947, with Sir Douglas Mawson as advisor.
+Group Captain Stuart Campbell, who had been in charge of BANZARE flying operations, was appointed chief executive officer of the expedition.
+In August 1947, the expedition was formally given the title, ‘Australian National Antarctic Research Expedition’ (ANARE).
+Dr Phillip Law, a physics lecturer at the University of Melbourne, was appointed to plan and organise the scientific program.